mohitcpatil/Ports-and-Shipment-Adminstration-/README.md

 Our Goal: Bring the Port of Baltimore into the 21st century through a digital transformation.
 We aim for this task to serve as a stepping stone to get the entire United States’ shipping systems to utilize the most up-to-date practices.

-## Project Overview

-In this project, you'll apply what you've learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
-To complete the project, you will need to model your data by creating tables in Apache Cassandra to run queries.
-You are provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.

 ## Datasets

 For this project, you'll be working with below dataset: